KathrynVozoris/Capstone-Project-AI-Agent/README.md

 customer_database: This database is a dictionary consisting of key being the customer's username and value being the customer's userid.

 product_style_database: This database is a list of dictionaries.
-Each dictionary is a group of items that share at least 2 attributes.
-Each contains the product name and the associated product's UPC number.
+Each dictionary is a group of items that share at least 2 attributes, e.g. long sleeved dresses (shares the 2 attributes dress and long sleeves).
+Each dictionary item consists of a key: the product name, and a value: the associated product's UPC number.

 purchase_history_databse: This database is a ditionary.
 Each item consists of a customer userid and the list of UPC number(s) for item(s) purchased by that customer.